Adirondack Rail Trail

 Recreation on the trail

 Enjoy the multi-use scenic trail year round!
 Trail conditions include a variety of surfaces, ranging from large crushed stone to sand.
-The trail is suitable a variety of activities, including running, walking/hiking, birdwatching, gravel and fat tire biking, cross-country skiing, snowshoeing and snowmobiling.
-Great opportunities for Adirondack fishing are present in waters adjacent to the rail trail.
-Note that motorized vehicles are prohibited on the trail (except for snowmobiles in winter).
+The trail is suitable for a variety of activities, including running, walking/hiking, birdwatching, gravel and fat tire biking, cross-country skiing, snowshoeing, and snowmobiling.
+Great opportunities for Adirondack fishing are present in waters adjacent to the Rail Trail.
+Note that motorized vehicles are prohibited on the trail (except for snowmobiles and Class 1 E-bikes).

 Year-round rentals

-During the non-winter months, you can rent bicycles and class 1 e-bikes from local businesses like Placid Planet, High Peaks Cyclery, and Human Power Planet Earth (Saranac Lake).
-In the winter, fat-bikes can be rented from some of these same locations, and elsewhere you can rent snowmobiles.
+During the non-winter months, you can rent bicycles and class 1 e-bikes from local businesses like Placid Planet, High Peaks Cyclery, Bike Lake Placid, and Silver Birch Cycles (Saranac Lake).
+In the winter, rent all the gear you need from local sporting goods stores and outdoor outfitters, including cross-country skis, snowshoes, and fat-tire bikes.
+Fat-tire bikes can be rented from some of the same establishments as warm weather bikes, and there are even outfits that rent snowmobiles.

 Community connection